Sunday, September 30, 2012

 Somehow I had time to go to school, play outdoors and go everywhere with either parent and sometimes out to the drive-in movies with both of them.
 Ah, Seven Brides for Seven Brothers, Arsenic and Old Lace, Pork Chop Hill, The Nun's Story~ and Papa and I would go to the concession building during Intermission and bring back foot long hot dogs and fudge sickles for us and popcorn for Mama.
 This room is the last place I wrote on walls, in living color, using my crayons to make my first musical notes poems all along the baseboard.
 And all those parakeets who lived with us flew freely here.

-My parents briefly hosted a community theater group and I got to sit in on readings of Hedda Gabler late into the evening in this room.
+In our home of three humans and various numbers of parakeets at any given time, my parents briefly hosted a community theater group, and I got to sit in on readings of Hedda Gabler late into the evening, all of which took place in our living room.

 Next day Mama hosted Open House featuring her famous pastries and Christmas Tree Cookies.
 Ladies poured at the ends of the table from her graceful sterling silver service tea pots, and a variety of delicate English bone China cups and saucers and plates displayed steaming amber tea and the morsels I'd been helping Mama bake and freeze for weeks.
 These events got a big picture spread in The Gresham Outlook, sometimes with me admiring my mother's culinary art works and helping with the silver tea service.